OBiLab/VarCall2015/Projects/01-Project-01_sum.md

 To generate a PLINK `.bed` file we use the PLINK option [`--make-bed`](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#bed)

 ```
-module load profile/advanced
-module load gnu/4.8.3
-module load plink

 plink  --file data/tiny --make-bed --noweb  --out data/tiny_a

 ```
-> *note that the `module load` instruction is specific to the machine we are using, and the `module load gnu/4.8.3`  is a prerequisite of loading PLINK*

 > -  `--file` *is the option for specifying the  input file. __Note__ that there is no extension: this is a feature of plink.*
 > - `--make-bed` *is the option for generating bed files*